 Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
 However, with Sylvan’s study skills program in the Washington, DC region, you can provide the guidance and preparation your teen or pre-teen needs to successfully prepare for this exciting yet turbulent time in his or her life.
-Our study skills program is specifically aimed at students in grades 4-12 and focuses on “higher order” thinking strategies and techniques, including organization, time management and strategic planning.
-These skills can help set your child up for success in school, in college and in future careers.
-Discover for yourself how our friendly tutors in the Washington, DC region can help your child accomplish goals and realize his or her potential.
+We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management These skills can help set your child up for success in school, in college and in future careers.
+Discover for yourself the many ways in which our knowledgeable tutors in the Washington, DC region can help set your child on the path to success.

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

 What We Offer